MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/upgrade-and-update/upgrade-service-applications-to-sharepoint-server-2016.md

 > Word Automation Services and Machine Translation Services can't be upgraded.
 A new service instance will need to be created.

 > [!IMPORTANT]
-> The following steps only apply to the Custom server role type.
+> The following steps outlining starting service instances only applies to the Custom server role type.
 For more information on server role types, see [Planning for a MinRole server deployment in SharePoint Server 2016](../install/planning-for-a-minrole-server-deployment-in-sharepoint-server.md).

 1. Start the service instances